gijsroge/priority-navigation/README.md

 # PriorityNavigation.js
-PriorityNav is a lightweight pure javascript plugin that will move your menu items if they don't fit its parent.
+PriorityNav is a pure javascript plugin that will move your menu items if they don't fit its parent.
 ![Priority Navigation demo](http://gijsroge.github.io/priority-nav.js/priority-nav-demo.gif)

 ####Take a look at the **[Demo](http://gijsroge.github.io/priority-nav.js/)** site.